 Sounds like the perfect business, doesn’t it?

-If you’re wondering how to become a bookkeeper with no previous experience, this interview with Ben Robinson, CPA, and creator of Bookkeeper Business Launch, is just what you need to read!
+If you’re wondering how to become a bookkeeper with no previous experience, this interview with Ben Robinson, CPA, and creator of Bookkeeper Launch (previously known as Bookkeeper Business Launch), is just what you need to read!

 In this interview, Ben talks about what a bookkeeper does and how it can complement the life of a stay-at-home mom.
 He also delves into what his free, interactive bookkeeping course entails which can help you decide if it’s something you’d like to explore further!